Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What is the longest period of time you have been away from your family?

-Examples of the type of Colombia women you will meet duinr an International Introductions Romance Tour(A woman who is too dependent on her family may not be able to withstand the separation of living in another country.
+Latin woman posing confidently in a fitted white dress with cutout details, long dark hair, gold accessories, and a warm smile against a black background.(A woman who is too dependent on her family may not be able to withstand the separation of living in another country.
 Some homesickness is natural and most can adjust, but you will need to determine if she can.
 For example, when she is with you in Colombia, is she in constant communication with her family?
 Does she sleep in the same bed as her mom?

 There should be sadness in leaving her family and friends, but the excitement of being with you should far outweigh this.
 Most Colombians have many people living under the same household.
 Privacy and quiet are rare.
 Is she independent enough to be in a house for extended hours on her own, and if she never had to, how would she know she can?)